migon25/EclipseEngine/README.md

 1. Drag and drop **FBX** files and **DDS/PNG** textures into the engine.
 2. Use the **camera controls** for navigating the scene.
 3. Access **Editor Windows** for GameObject management and detailed information.
+4. Edit and transform the **FBX** files using the move, rotate or scale options.
+5. Save the file to recover your edits or return to a previous state of the scene.